 The Doleshwor Mahadev temple is located at Sipadol-6, just 4 km south from Jagati of Bhaktapur.
 This temple is worshiped as the head of the Lord Kedarnath.
 According to the long-held belief, the head of the deity originated in this place while the remaining part of the body is located in Kedarnath of India.
 A large rock outcropping amidst green forests is worshiped as a representation of Lord Kedarnath.
 People can touch and worship the stone deity only three times a year during Shiva Ratri, Akshaya Tritiya, and once on the Nepalese month Bhadra to mark the day the sacred rock was declared the head of Lord Kedarnath Mahadev.

 Among seven UNESCO World Heritage Sites in the Kathmandu valley, Changu Narayan Temple is one of them.
 It lies on the hilltop approximately 5 km north of Bhaktapur and 22 Km from Kathmandu.
 It lies at the altitude of 1540m from the sea level.
 The double roof temple is dedicated to Vishnu in his incarnation as Narayan.
 Believed to have been constructed during the Lichchhivi period, Changu Narayan is regarded as the oldest temple of Nepal.
-The popular consensus and recorded ancient inscription suggests that the temple was built before 6th century B.S.
+The popular consensus and recorded ancient inscription suggest that the temple was built before 6th-century B.S.
 This is the best exemplified by “Bijaya Stambha” at the time of Lichchhavi King Mahadev in 521 B.S.
-There is a traditional Newari house on the way to temple that has been turned into the museum where ancient artifacts have kept for display.
+There is a traditional Newari house on the way to the temple that has been turned into the museum where ancient artifacts have kept for display.
 The main temple houses an idol of Lord Vishnu in a form of Narayan.
 It is the shrine of one of the four Narayan in Kathmandu valley.
 The temple premises has one of the finest displays of stone sculpture of Lord Vishnu in a different incarnation, making it one of the best places to study Hindu iconography.
-Temples of Kileshwor Mahadev, Laxmi Narayan, Newa Durga, and Krishna are also on the premises.
+Temples of Kileshwor Mahadev, Laxmi Narayan, Naba Durga, and Krishna are also on the premises.